 1. You can get either a modern a tailcoat or tuxedo jacket.
 Tuxedos should have notch or peak lapels with a single button closure.
-Avoid shawl collar and peak lapel tuxedo’s.
+Avoid shawl collar tuxedo’s.

 2. Bib front dress shirts are hard to find.
 A plain white wingtip collar dress shirt will be a bit easier to find and look just as well.
 Avoid pleated tuxedo shirts.

 3. White or ivory waistcoats are also hard to find, especially double breasted.
 A single breasted backless vest will be the most comfortable, just don’t remove your jacket while wearing it.